fujitake/smart-building-quick-start-kit/devices/hlds-lidar/README.en.md

             </File>
         </HumanCount>
         ...
-...(omitted)...
+...
 ```

-3. ***In case of using HumanCount (Line Counting data), follow these instructions.***
+3. 【***This step is for HumanCount (Line Counting data). you don't need to do it when not using HumanCount***】Use `TofStitcher.exe` to draw lines.

-   Use `TofStitcher.exe` to draw a line.
+    Since HumanCount is data that counts the number of people who crossed lines, so it requires setting lines beforehand.

-     HumanCount is the data that counts the number of persons who crossed the line, so it is necessary to configure the lines in advance.
-It is possible to configure the line settings with ``TofStitcher.exe`` included in the People Tracking package.
+    You can draw virtual lines by using `TofStitcher.exe` included in the People Tracking package.

-     1. Configure a total of two lines, one is for IN and another is for OUT, using ``TofStitcher.exe``.
+    1. Draw two lines, one is for IN and another is for OUT.
-        1. Please refer to the enclosed ``HLDS_TOF_TofStitcher_Operation_Manual.pdf`` for detailed instructions on how to use ``TofStitcher.exe``.
+        1. Please refer to the enclosed `HLDS_TOF_TofStitcher_Operation_Manual.pdf` for details about how to use `TofStitcher.exe`.
-     1. In ``<Count>/<CountName>`` of ``StoreCount.xml``, revise the names of the count groups for IN and for OUT according to the following naming rules.
+    1. Edit `<Count>/<CountName>` in `StoreCount.xml`, revise the names of count groups for IN and for OUT according to the following naming rules.
     ```
     For IN： <Any alphanumeric name>_in
     For OUT： <Any alphanumeric name>_out
     ```
     ```xml:StoreCount.xml
-    ...(omitted)...
+    ...
         <!-- e.g., For IN -->
         <Count>
             <CountName>entrance_1_in</CountName> ← revise this value